It's a common frustration that many older people face: I'm not as strong as I used to be. What gives?

 If you're deficient, your doctor may recommend a vitamin D supplement, but you can also meet your needs by thoughtfully including vitamin D in your diet.
 O'Connell suggests choosing products like milk and cereal that are fortified with the vitamin in addition to increasing your intake of natural sources such as salmon, sardines, canned tuna and egg yolks.

-4. Embrace Progressive Resistance Training
+4. Do Resistance Training

-As in, don't be afraid to make your workouts more difficult as you get stronger with more weight, more reps or more sets.
+And don't be afraid to make your workouts more difficult as you get stronger with more weight, more reps or more sets.

 "Your body is a complex system that requires training and movement in different planes," Moody says.
 Once your body is no longer being challenged, "that's a perfect time to pivot and begin injecting a focus on another weakness."